Zoryn4163/SMAPI-Mods/MovementMod/README.md

 **WARNING:** changing the walking speed may cause event cutscenes to break.
 (Changing the running speed is fine.)

+## Compatibility
+* Works with Stardew Valley 1.3 on Linux/Mac/Windows.
+* Works in single-player and multiplayer.
+* No known mod conflicts.

 ## Versions
+### 1.9
+* Updated to Stardew Valley 1.3 (including multiplayer).

 ### 1.8
 * Updated to SMAPI 1.15 & 2.0.